About the Orchestra's Fundraising

 Could fundraising play a bigger role in restoring the Minnesota Orchestra’s financial health?

-The Minnesota Orchestra’s fundraising team raises approximately $12 million dollars each year—$7.2 million from contributions to the annual Guaranty Fund; $1.5-$1.8 million in support designated for special projects; and $3 million in gifts from an endowment trust.
+The Minnesota Orchestra’s fundraising team raises approximately $12 million dollars in a typical year—around $7.2 million from contributions to the annual Guaranty Fund; $1.5-$1.8 million in support designated for special projects; and $3 million in gifts from an endowment trust.
 That’s the most in charitable contributions among all Twin Cities’ performing arts organizations, and among the highest with regard to the top orchestras in America in total annual donations.
 This is particularly impressive in light of our metropolitan population compared to that of other major orchestras located in New York, Los Angeles, San Francisco and Boston, among others.

 Minnesota has a very generous corporate community.
 The Orchestra receives significantly more corporate support than the national average for nonprofits.
 According to Giving USA 2012, a charity typically receives 5 percent of its donations from corporations.
 At the Orchestra, corporate gifts make up nearly 25 percent of our overall donations.
 The vast majority of Minnesota’s top corporate grant-makers donate to the Minnesota Orchestra at their maximum level of giving.